JetBrains/gradle-changelog-plugin/README.md

 ## Gradle Closure in Kotlin DSL

-To produce Gradle-specific closure in Kotlin DSL, required by some third-party plugins, like [gradle-intellij-plugin][gradle-intellij-plugin] it is required to wrap the Kotlin Unit with `KotlinClosure0` class:
+To produce Gradle-specific closure in Kotlin DSL, required by some third-party plugins, like [gradle-intellij-plugin][gh:gradle-intellij-plugin] it is required to wrap the Kotlin Unit with `KotlinClosure0` class:

 ```kotlin
 KotlinClosure0({ changelog.get() })